jallen2281/GreenBeanify/README.md

 ### History
 - Based on Jianguo Jiang's Remote Dryer from the hackathon (https://github.com/jianguoj/BeanStalk).
 - v0.0.1 - First version.
+- v0.0.2 - Re-wrote update handling using subscriptions rather than reading the device each time.
+Added initial support for JSON POSTs on update.

 ### Design Goals